rsherer/fastbal/README.md

 and earn points based on the specific rules for the fantasy league.
 Fantasy Football and Fantasy Baseball are probably the largest fantasy leagues in the US.

-For several years, I have played in fantasy soccer leagues, in both the English Premier League, and here in the US with Major League Soccer (MLS).
+For several years, I have played in fantasy soccer leagues, with players for the English Premier League, and here in the US with Major League Soccer (MLS).
 I was spending many hours each week trying to choose a team, and decided to build a model to automate that process.